MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 ## Information your organization can see

-Your organization can't see any data, such as texts, emails, and pictures, in your personal apps.
-Your organization can see general app information reported by the MTD app, including:
+Your organization can't see data such as texts, emails, and pictures from your personal apps.
+MTD apps do report general app information, which is visible to your organization and includes:

 * App name
 * App ID: The unique name that identifies the app in Google Play.
 * App version and short version number: The specific release numbers for an app.
 * App bundle and dynamic size: The amount of space an app uses on your device.

-Support for reporting varies by MTD vendor.
+The level of reporting varies by MTD vendor.

 ## Set up MTD app
-When you sign in to a protected work app, you are prompted to install a mobile threat defense (MTD) app.
-Follow the onscreen steps to register your device and install the MTD app.
-If you're prompted to install an MTD app but aren't sure which one to install, contact your IT support person for help.

-This section describes the device registration, [iOS setup](set-up-mobile-threat-defense.md#ios-setup), and [Android setup](set-up-mobile-threat-defense.md#android-setup) experience.
+This section describes the onscreen setup experience for Apple and Android devices, which includes:

+* Device registration
+* App installation instructions for Apple devices
+* App installation instructions for Android devices

 These steps are supplemental and not meant to replace the onscreen instructions.
+Refer to the onscreen experience or contact your support person for information that's specific to your organization's policies and requirements.

 ### Device registration
 Device registration is necessary to confirm your identity and connect your school or work account to your device.
 If you're on a nonregistered device, the onscreen prompts guide you through registration before you install the MTD app.
 For more information about device registration, see [Register your personal device on your organization's network](/azure/active-directory/user-help/user-help-register-device-on-network).